 The Libra Star Constellation, And Everything About Its Composition

-The Constellation Libra is one of the first constellations catalogued by Ptolemy in the 2nd Century CE.
+The Constellation Libra is one of the first constellations cataloged by Ptolemy in the 2nd Century CE.
 The Libra star constellation has been depicted as the scales held by the Greek Goddess of Justice, Dike also called Astraea.
-The Scorpius and Virgo Constellation are the neighbours of the Libra star constellation.
+The Scorpius and Virgo Constellation are the neighbors of the Libra star constellation.

 Representation and Meaning of Libra Star Sign Constellation